RELift: Learned Coarse-to-Fine Propagators for Time-Dependent PDEs with Applications to Electron Dynamics: Numerical results

-For all three example PDEs, the Phase~1 dynamics reconstruction results and the corresponding evaluation metrics are summarized in Figure~\ref{fig:phase1-fields} and Table~\ref{tab:phase1_toy}.
+For all the datasets considered, the Phase~1 dynamics reconstruction results and the corresponding evaluation metrics are summarized in Figure~\ref{fig:phase1-fields} and Table~\ref{tab:phase1_toy}.
 Specifically, Figure~\ref{fig:phase1-fields} shows a representative snapshot of the PDE solution at a chosen time ($t = 0.8$, $0.7$, and $0.9$ for the heat equation, wave equation, and NSE, respectively).
-Quantitatively, Table~\ref{tab:phase1_toy} reports the $L^2$ errors averaged over all 20 new test trajectories.
+Quantitatively, Table~\ref{tab:phase1_toy} reports the $L_2$ errors averaged over all 20 new test trajectories.
 These results clearly show that the super-resolution models consistently outperform the naive bicubic upsampling baseline by $1$–$3$ orders of magnitude, confirming the utility of the ML-based super-resolution approach for dynamics reconstruction.

 For the three examples considered, the heat equation exhibits the simplest dynamics because it is a linear parabolic PDE with constant coefficients, corresponding to a gradient flow that smooths and decouples Fourier modes via pure exponential decay.
 As a result, all tested super-resolution models successfully capture the main features of the flow and produce quantitatively more accurate predictions compared to the other two PDEs.
-The dynamics become more complex for the wave equation, and are further complicated in the Navier–Stokes equation due to nonlinearity.
+The dynamics become more complex for the wave equation, and they are further complicated in the Navier–Stokes equation due to nonlinearity.
 Consequently, as shown in Figure~\ref{fig:phase1-fields} and Table~\ref{tab:phase1_toy}, the discrepancy between super-resolution models and baseline bicubic interpolation increases from the heat equation to the wave equation and then to the NSE.
-Among all tested SRaFTE models, no significant difference is observed in the Phase~1 results between FUnet, EDSR, and FNO-SR; these three models consistently yield more accurate predictions of the PDE solutions than the purely convolutional based U-Net.
+Among all tested RELift models, no significant difference is observed in the Phase~1 results between FUnet, EDSR, and FNO-SR; these three models consistently yield more accurate predictions of the PDE solutions than the purely convolutional-based U-Net model.